Zuo Ci: In historical texts

 Zuo Ci studied atop Mount Tianzhu, practiced medicinal alchemy and nourished his vital essence by controlled breathing and Taoist sexual practices.
 It is said that he could live for long periods without eating.
 He was also learned in the Confucian classics and in astrology.

 The Shenxian zhuan (Biographies of Divine Transcendents) says Zuo Ci was expert in fenshen multilocation, divination, the power of summoning the xingchu "traveling kitchen", and the practice of alchemy (Pregadio 2008: 1305).

 At some time before 200, the local warlord Sun Ce, who was a strict Confucian, wanted to kill Zuo Ci and chased him on horseback.
 Zuo Ci, unmounted, still managed to escape by seemingly walking slowly.

-Later, Zuo Ci went to Cao Cao, who granted him a pension to do his magics.
-Cao Cao may have shown an interest in the Taoist approach to longevity by doing this, but his son Cao Zhi wrote that the pensions are only intended to keep the magicians and their wild teachings under control.
-Zuo Ci performed a number of magic acts in Cao Cao's court, such as catching an exotic fish from an empty copper pan, and teleporting far away to buy ginger.
-Zuo Ci once fed a whole court assembly with food and wine, but Cao Cao soon found out that Zuo Ci had emptied every wine shop in the region with his magic for this purpose.
-Cao Cao tried to execute Zuo Ci, but Zuo escaped by walking through walls.
-When someone reported that Zuo Ci had been sighted in the market, everyone in the market became identical to Zuo's appearance.
-Another report said Zuo Ci went to the mountaintop, so Cao Cao and his men went, and realised Zuo was concealed among a flock of sheep.
-Knowing he could not find him, Cao Cao announced to the flock of sheep that he was merely trying to test Zuo Ci's skill, and had no intention to kill him.
-At the moment, a goat stood on its hind legs and spoke.
-Cao Cao's men rushed to the goat, only to find the rest of the flock also turned into goats and started standing and speaking like humans.
-Zuo Ci was never found by Cao Cao's men again.
+Later, Zuo Ci went to Cao Cao who granted him a pension to continue practicing his magic.
+While this may have suggested that Cao Cao was interested in the Taoist approach to longevity, his son Cao Zhi wrote that the pensions were merely intended to keep magicians and their wild teachings under control.

+Zuo Ci performed a number of magical feats at Cao Cao's court, such as catching an exotic fish from an empty copper pan and teleporting far away to buy ginger.
+On one occasion, Zuo Ci fed an entire court assembly with food and wine.
+However, Cao Cao soon discovered that Zuo had used his magic to empty every wine shop in the region to achieve this.
+Furious, Cao Cao attempted to execute Zuo Ci, but Zuo escaped by walking through walls.
+In other versions of the story, Cao Cao felt threatened by Zuo Ci's power, and that is why he intended to kill him.

+When someone reported that Zuo Ci had been seen in the market, everyone in the market suddenly took on Zuo’s exact appearance.
+Another report claimed Zuo Ci had fled to a mountaintop.
+Cao Cao and his men went there, only to realize that Zuo was concealed among a flock of sheep.
+Unable to locate him, Cao Cao addressed the flock, declaring that he was merely testing Zuo Ci’s skills and had no intention of killing him.
+At that moment, a goat stood on its hind legs and asked, "Is this true?"
+Cao Cao immediately ordered his men to shoot it with arrows, but suddenly the rest of the flock also turned into goats that stood and spoke all asked the same question in unison, leading Cao Cao to finally give up on killing the Taoist.

+Zuo Ci was never found by Cao Cao’s men again.

 Zuo Ci eventually retired from the world to practise his arts in the mountains.